justinyoo/oh-my-azure-cloud-shell/README.md

     git clone https://github.com/justinyoo/oh-my-azure-cloud-shell.git
     ```

-4. Run the following command.
+4. Run the following commands and follow the instruction on the screen.

     ```bash
     cd ~/oh-my-azure-cloud-shell